CosmWasm/cosmwasm/docs/MSRV.md

   stable Rust 1.33.3 it must not exceed 1.32.0.
 - It can be bumped without a semver major release of the crates.
 However, a minor version bump is required.
+- Before the 1.0.0 release, it can change at any time.

 **cosmwasm-vm MSRV**

 - It can be bumped without a semver major release of the crate.
 However, a minor version bump is required.
+- Before the 1.0.0 release, it can change at any time.
 - It is always higher or equal to cosmwasm-std MSRV because the VM depends on cosmwasm-std and related packages.